-Measuring satisfaction – the very concept seems weird.
-It’s either there or not, what’s there to measure?
-Yet, it turns out that you can, in fact, measure customer satisfaction, and in more than one way.
+Keeping an eye on customer satisfaction – the very concept seems weird.
+It is either there or not.
+And yet, you need to monitor it in more than one way.
+For what reason?

-The most obvious reason is that customer is the central entity in most businesses, and whether the customer is happy with you or not is a key factor of your success.
+The most obvious ground is that people are the central entity in most businesses, and whether they are happy with you or not is a key factor in your success.

-It is that point on which everything hinges, and while customers may be hard-pressed to define satisfaction, we know how to measure it.
+It is that point on which everything hinges, and while clients may be hard-pressed to unpack the concept, we know metrics to measure customer satisfaction.

 Why is customer satisfaction important?